 I hope that this has proved a useful article.
 The early days (and sometimes not so early days) of breastfeeding may be hard work for both of you.
 Not only can it be challenging for the person with the breasts, but it might be difficult for a partner to watch the person you love experience some challenges.
 But the key is knowing that you CAN make all the difference, with the simple guide above.
-Just remember that breastfeeding although completely natural usually requires support in our modern society, and this is normal, and we are luky to have brilliant support available.
+Just remember that breastfeeding although completely natural usually requires support in our modern society, and this is normal, and we are lucky to have brilliant support available.

-So, in summary, partners play an essential role in the breastfeeding process and there are many ways you can provide support and help.
+So, in summary, partners play an absolutely essential role in the breastfeeding process and there are many ways you can provide support and help.